test-patterns/command/README.md

 # Command Pattern
 Sample problem featuring the command pattern.

+Use this pattern if you require the executor of the command to not know anything about the command, what context information it needs, or what it does.
+This pattern encapsulates everything required to take an action and allows the execution of the action to occur completely independently.

 ## Task 1 - Add a command

 Welcome to Pizza<sup>2</sup>!
 Our kitchen already outputs messages when a new order is received, and when ingredients are prepped, but we can't see when a pizza has been baked.
 See for yourself by running the following command: